Mika-byte/recipesearch/README.md

 #Recipesearch
 An application to look up recipes online.
-Display results for different recipes by tittle, ingredients, and thumnails.
+Display results for different recipes by tittle, ingredients, and thumbnails.